-Outside philosophy, I am researching the history and culture of Crete, and am working on several creative writing projects.
+Outside philosophy, I am working on several creative writing projects.

 This website contains information about me, my research, my publications (both articles & chapters and books), selected talks and lectures I have given, and more.
 It also makes available eprints of my work, podcasts, and lecture presentations.

 The website is also the home of my philosophy of mind blog, Tricks of the Mind.

 June 2014: Publication of The Cambridge Handbook of Artificial Intelligence, edited by Bill Ramsey and myself.